dtcenter/METplus/docs/Users_Guide/glossary.rst

      Specify the value for 'regrid.censor_val' in the MET configuration file for MTD.

      | *Used by:* MTD

-   POINT2GRID_REGRID_WIDTH
-     Specify the value for 'regrid.width' in the MET configuration file for Point2Grid.

-     | *Used by:* Point2Grid

-   POINT2GRID_REGRID_VLD_THRESH
-     Specify the value for 'regrid.vld_thresh' in the MET configuration file for Point2Grid.

-     | *Used by:* Point2Grid

-   POINT2GRID_REGRID_SHAPE
-     Specify the value for 'regrid.shape' in the MET configuration file for Point2Grid.

-     | *Used by:* Point2Grid

-   POINT2GRID_REGRID_CONVERT
-     Specify the value for 'regrid.convert' in the MET configuration file for Point2Grid.

-     | *Used by:* Point2Grid

-   POINT2GRID_REGRID_CENSOR_THRESH
-     Specify the value for 'regrid.censor_thresh' in the MET configuration file for Point2Grid.

-     | *Used by:* Point2Grid

-   POINT2GRID_REGRID_CENSOR_VAL
-     Specify the value for 'regrid.censor_val' in the MET configuration file for Point2Grid.

-     | *Used by:* Point2Grid

    POINT_STAT_REGRID_CONVERT
      Specify the value for 'regrid.convert' in the MET configuration file for PointStat.